soundasleep/stormcloak.games/_posts/2022-10-04-multithreaded-simulations.md

 This simulation must be reproducible and fast, and the rendering thread _also_ needs to be fast.
 They can't be locked together;
-a game running at 15 FPS is unbelievably awful, and a simulation running at 60 FPS is wasteful.
+a game running at 15 FPS is not fun to play, and a simulation running at 60 FPS is unnecessary.
-For now, I've settled on the following design:
+For now, I've settled on the following design (I love a good architecture diagram 😅):

 ## Adaptory's Design

-(This is still a work in progress, but I am an architect at heart, and I love a good architecture diagram 😅)

 At a very high level, there are two types of game world – read-only, and read-write.
 The UI/render thread can _only_ access the read-only game world.